grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "I have to go up to the control room -- there's really no way to know when we'll get buoyant again, and someone has to be there if we do."

 "Aye!"
-Chips gruffed.
+Chips huffed.
 She waved a hand at Percy and disappeared back under the surface.

 [//]: # (--- EDITED TO HERE ---)